The following information is for students coming in the academic year 2019 to 2020 (usually September/ October 2019 to June/July 2020).

 - non-EU EEA (Norway, Iceland and Liechtenstein) citizens

-can continue to enter the UK after Brexit (in a deal or no-deal scenario) using a valid passport or national identity card.
+can continue to enter the UK after Brexit (in a deal or no-deal scenario) using a valid passport or national identity card (although non-EU EEA citizens will not be able to use a national identity card in a 'no-deal' scenario).

 You will be able to use ePassport gates where these are available at the airport and where: